alzheim3r/nunux/README.md

 # nunux
-Tips, Tricks &amp; cheatsheets to do things &amp; stuff with your linux
+Tips &amp; Tricks &amp; cheatsheets to do things &amp; stuff with your nunux